-Job Corps is a free education and training program that helps young people learn a career, earn a high school diploma or GED, and find and keep a good job.
-For eligible young people at least 16 years of age that qualify as low income, Job Corps provides the all-around skills needed to succeed in a career and in life.
+Job Corps is a free education and training program.
+Students can earn a high school diploma or the equivalent, and college credits.
+Job Corps also offers tuition-free housing, meals, basic health care, a living allowance, and career transition assistance.
+For eligible young people ages 16-24 that qualify as low income, Job Corps provides the all-around skills needed to succeed in a career and in life.